thrackle-io/rules-engine/docs/src/src/common/IProtocolERC20Pricing.sol/interface.IProtocolERC20Pricing.md

 ## Functions
 ### getTokenPrice

-*gets the price of a Token.
+*Gets the price of a Token.
 It will return the Token's specific price.*

 ```solidity